mahikap/mahikap.github.io/index.md

   - How can we better understand, design, and deploy **systems for accessibility**?
   - What are the **social and technical complexities** surrounding assistive technologies?

-I wish to study the nuanced relationship between people with disabilities and technology, a relationship that grows in significance with emerging technologies powered by AI systems.
+I wish to study the nuanced relationship between people with disabilities and technology, a relationship that grows in significance with emerging AI-backed systems.
 &nbsp;

 {::nomarkdown}